(Note: friends’ photos)

 I believe this video demonstrates a dialect of, or a similar language to, Ixil:

-My first week in Nebaj was not without a hike in the countryside, where I was privy to the experience of developing a sunburn (for the first time in my life).
+During a hike in the countryside, I was privy to the experience of developing a sunburn for the first time in my life!
 It was not a pretty sight.
 The hike was, though:

-To end on a happy note, I did end up forgiving the children at our hotel.
+To end on a happy note, I did end up forgiving the children at our hotel for inconveniencing grumpy old me with their laughter.
 They were just too adorable.
 They threw a paper airplane into our room one night.
 On it, “We play with you?
 Put an X. Yes or No.” You know we said yes.